syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 using Syncfusion.PresentationRenderer;
 using System.IO;

-//Open the existing PowerPoint presentation with stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput)) {
+//Open the existing PowerPoint presentation with stream using (IPresentation pptxDoc = Presentation.Open(fileStreamInput)) {
-	//Initialize the PresentationRenderer to perform image conversion. pptxDoc.PresentationRenderer = new PresentationRenderer();
+	//Initialize the PresentationRenderer to perform image conversion pptxDoc.PresentationRenderer = new PresentationRenderer();

-	//Convert PowerPoint slide to image as stream. using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
+	//Convert PowerPoint slide to image as stream using (Stream stream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Jpeg))
 	{
 		//Reset the stream position